 The ACT Veterinary Practitioners Board (the Board) requires that every registered premises have an efficient record keeping system for client records.

 Veterinary medical records are an important tool in the practise of veterinary medicine.
-They serve as a basis for planning patient care, and as a means of communication between veterinary surgeons or staff.
+They serve as a basis for planning patient care, and as a means of communication between veterinary practitioners or staff.
 They provide documentary evidence of the animal’s illness, care and treatment.
 They serve as a basis for review, study and evaluation of medical care rendered by the clinic.
 They form an essential record of restricted drugs used or supplied, and the basis for the supply.

 A veterinary medical record may be handwritten on client cards or stored as computer information.
-They must be readily retrievable, legible and a complete record of all consultation between animal patient or herd/flock, owner and veterinary surgeon.
+They must be readily retrievable, legible and a complete record of all consultation between animal patient or herd/flock, owner and veterinary practitioner.
 Veterinary records must contain sufficient information to justify the diagnosis and treatment of the animals or herd/flock concerned.
 In the case of a herd/flock, the record should contain sufficient information to identify the herd/flock concerned, the problem under consideration, record all investigation results and treatments prescribed.

 Any certificate issued should be recorded as part of the animal’s clinical records.